osisoft/PI-Adapter/V1/Configuration/System components configuration.md

 ### Delete a system component

-Complete the following to delete an existing component:
+Complete the following procedure to delete an existing component:

 1. Start any tool capable of making HTTP requests.
 2. Execute a DELETE command to the following endpoint, replacing `<ComponentId To Delete>` with the ID of the component that you want to delete, for example OpcUa1: `http://localhost:5590/api/v1/configuration/system/components/<ComponentId_To_Delete>/`